web-deps/odom/docs/data.md

 _Exporting Module_

-Acom inserts slots on all elements in the component that have the same value for the attribute `acom-slot` as the name of the attribute `name` on a slot from the importing component.
+Acom inserts slots on all nodes in the component that have the same value for the attribute `acom-slot` as the name of the attribute `name` on a slot from the importing component.

 ```html
 <div>